1948 Arab–Israeli War: Southern front – Negev

 On 28 May the Egyptians renewed their northern advance, and stopped at a destroyed bridge north to Isdud.
 The Givati Brigade reported this advance but no fighters were sent to confront the Egyptians.
-Had the Egyptians wished to continue their advance northward, towards Tel Aviv, there would have been no Israeli force to block them.
+Had the Egyptians wished to continue their advance northward towards Tel Aviv, the only Israeli forces positioned to block them were two and a half companies of the Givati Brigade.